TIBCOSoftware/labs-graphbuilder-contrib/docs-src/content/en/docs/Components/GraphBuilder TGDB/index.md

 ---

 * [TGDB Connector](https://github.com/TIBCOSoftware/labs-graphbuilder-contrib/blob/master/tgdb/connector/)
-	: A TGDB connector is the component to host your TGDB server connecting information.
-Activities which connect to same TGDB connector would connect to same TGDB server instance
+	: A TGDB connector is a component to store your TIBCO® Graph Database server connection information.
+Activities which connect to the same TGDB connector are actually connecting to the same TIBCO® Graph Database server instance
 * [TGDBUpsert](https://github.com/TIBCOSoftware/labs-graphbuilder-contrib/blob/master/tgdb/activity/tgdbupsert)
-	: A TGDBUpsert activity consumes the graph data from BuildGraph activity and insert/update to TGDB.
+	: A TGDBUpsert activity consumes the graph entities from BuildGraph activity and inserts/updates them to TIBCO® Graph Database
 * [TGDBQuery](https://github.com/TIBCOSoftware/labs-graphbuilder-contrib/tree/master/tgdb/activity/tgdbquery/)
-	: With TGDBQuery activity users can build their own application to query against TGDB.
+	: With TGDBQuery activity users can build their own application to query against TIBCO® Graph Database.
 It support both TGQL and Gremlin query language
 * [TGDBDelete](https://github.com/TIBCOSoftware/labs-graphbuilder-contrib/tree/master/tgdb/activity/tgdbdelete/)
-	: TGDBDelete activity implemeting graph entities deletion for TGDB.
-It takes graph entities from BuildGraph then performs deletion of them
+	: TGDBDelete activity implemeting the deletion of graph entities for TIBCO® Graph Database.
+It takes graph entities (with primary key attributes populated) from BuildGraph then performs the deletion on them